 The treatment.
 Women with gestational diabetes should work closely with their doctor and dietician to monitor glucose levels, follow a special diet and get regular exercise.16 Sometimes, insulin injections are also needed.17 Working together, the impact of gestational diabetes on the baby is minimized.

 Looking ahead.
 It’s important to note that women who have had gestational diabetes in one pregnancy have a 2 in 3 chance of having it with a subsequent one.18 There also seems to be a correlation between gestational diabetes and developing type 2 diabetes later in life.19 The American Diabetes Association recommends maintaining a healthy body weight, eating a healthy diet that includes lots of fruits and vegetables, limiting fat to 30 percent of your daily intake and exercising regularly to help mitigate future risk.20

 Managing diabetes can be overwhelming, but you are not alone.
 Talk to your doctor about resources he or she can offer, such as a wellness coach who can help you with diet, medications and exercise.
-The American Diabetes Association website is full of useful information including nutrition and fitness advice, news on research and information on how to get involved in advocacy.
+The American Diabetes Associationlink opens in a new window website is full of useful information including nutrition and fitness advice, news on research and information on how to get involved in advocacy.

 Check with your health insurance to see if it will help pay for a wellness coach to help manage your diabetes.
 Be sure to check your supplemental insurance policies.
 Many may help cover emergency room visits, follow up visits, surgery and hospitalizations related to diabetes, and doctor visits, if the policy was purchased before diabetes developed.